Richard Hayman Mentorship Scholarship

 Attn: Richard Hayman Scholarship Program

-The Art School of Peterborough's Richard Hayman Youth Bursary
+The Art School of Peterborough's Richard Hayman Youth and Adult Bursaries

-The Art School of Peterborough's Richard Hayman Youth Bursary is intended for children and youth who have an interest in art but are unable to pursue extracurricular art classes due to financial constraints.
+The Art School of Peterborough's Richard Hayman Youth and Adult Bursaries are intended for children, youth and adults who have an interest in art but are unable to pursue extracurricular art classes due to financial constraints.

-The Art School of Peterborough's Richard Hayman Youth Bursary:
+The Art School of Peterborough's Richard Hayman Bursaries:

 - provides youth with access to the resources, of the school, that will promote exploration of creative opportunities that might not otherwise be available to them;

-- introduces youth, who require financial assistance, to experiences in a variety of media and methods, to assist them in developing artistically.
+- introduces individuals, who require financial assistance, to experiences in a variety of media and methods, to assist them in developing artistically.

-The Art School is now accepting nominations for The Art School of Peterborough's Richard Hayman Youth Bursary.
+The Art School is now accepting nominations for The Art School of Peterborough's Richard Hayman Youth and Adult Bursaries.
 Organizations and school personnel are invited to nominate youth for the opportunity to participate in a 10-week course, and/or our summer camps,* at the Art School of Peterborough, in the Arcade of Charlotte Mews.
 The bursary covers the cost of tuition, art supplies, and bus fare if necessary.

 - must be of 2** to 19 years of age;